 For cases of severe knee arthritis, a full or partial replacement of the knee joint may be necessary to restore function and pain-free movement.
 Our knee replacement surgeons at Tahoe Forest Orthopedics & Sports Medicine offer knee replacement procedures using innovative and minimally invasive techniques for less pain and a quick recovery.

 When you have knee pain, it can take a toll on your whole life.
 Our knee specialists are not only medical experts, but they’re also knowledgeable professionals who want to do more than just treat your knee; they want to help you get back to what you love.
 To schedule an appointment, call (530) 587-7461 or request an appointment online.

 Exceptional Care Begins at Tahoe Forest Orthopedics & Sports Medicine

 At Tahoe Forest Orthopedics & Sports Medicine, our team of dedicated orthopedic experts is here for you.
 As specialty-trained and knowledgeable knee doctors and surgeons, Dr. Jeffrey Dodd, Dr. John Foley, Dr. Paul Haeder, Dr. Jonathan Hagen, Dr. Andrew Ringnes, and Dr. Nina Winans are backed by the latest state-of-the-art technology and have extensive experience to bring you the very best in orthopedic care.
 Our knee doctors have the surgical and nonsurgical expertise you need to reach your goals.

 If you have a knee injury or condition, call (530) 587-7461 to schedule an appointment with one of our expert knee doctors or surgeons or request an appointment online.
-We have convenient locations in Truckee and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.
+We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.